 The use of sealed bids also protects the purchaser by minimising the opportunity for accusations of disclosure of one bidder’s bid details to a competitor.

-A recommended sequence of events is available here.
-This represents best practice when dealing with sealed bids.
+A recommended sequence of events is available as an example of best practice when dealing with sealed bids, however most electronic tendering systems will record this information automatically.